Contrast-Security-OSS/node-heapdump/README.md

 `dmesg`; you may have had a run-in with the system's OOM killer or a resource limit enforcing policy, like `ulimit -u` (max user processes) or `ulimit -v` (max virtual memory size).

+## Publishing New Versions to @contrast/heapdump
+1. Trigger a Build Artifact workflow by merging or pushing to master.
+2. Download and save the heapdump.tgz.zip artifact produced during the run
+3. Run `npm run release`